Communication Skills on Resume: What Do Recruiters Look For?

 How to show communication skills through your bullet points

-• Don’t: List it in your skills section or write in your cover letter that you have “excellent communication skills.”
+• Don’t list communication in your skills section or write that you have “excellent communication skills.”
+When it comes to communication, you need to show, not tell!

-The first step in highlighting communication skills is to avoid repeating the same word or phrase over and over.
-Try these action verbs instead:
+The first step in highlighting good communication skills is to avoid repeating the same word or phrase over and over.
+When building your bullet points, try these action verbs instead:

 • Influenced